vgonugunta/AboutMe/README.md

 # Why write this document?

-I have been an individual contributor software engineer for 7+ years.
-With every Team Leader (Manager), there are unwritten rules and unwritten expectations.
+I have been an individual contributor - software engineer for 7+ years.
+With every Team Leader/Manager, there are unwritten rules and unwritten expectations.
 The best leaders are clear in their guidance and their expectations.
-I’m sure you will recognize this when you think about leaders that you admire – many of whom I admire are at Rocket Mortgage!
+I’m sure you will recognize this when you think about leaders that you admire – many of whom I have admired over various companies that i have worked at!
 Whenever I have stepped into an engineering management role, I have strived to share this kind of clarity.
-Here’s why I like the idea of a Team Leader README:
+Here’s why I like the idea of a Software Engineering Manager README:

 * You know what to expect from me
 * I clearly state what I expect from you
 * Accountability - You should question me whenever I am not adhering to my process and values that I'm stating here
 * You should have clarity about my expectations, your career growth, feedback areas and so on
-* I can continously try to keep this document uptodate based on lessons learned and feedback receoved from team members
+* I can continously try to keep this document uptodate based on lessons learned and feedback received from team members

 # Why is this outside the company wiki?